AskPat 996 Episode Transcript

 Guys, we are very, very close to Episode 1000.
-We have another winner today from the contest that’s been going on since Episode 900.
+We have another winner today from the contest that's been going on since Episode 900.
 We are announcing every day this week a brand-new winner at the end of every episode.
 Unfortunately, you cannot enter anymore, but for those of you who did enter, make sure you stick around to the end.
-We’re giving away a $1,000 gift card every day this week as a thank you and a lead-in to Episode 1000 where we have a very, very important announcement to make related to the future of this podcast.
-But for now, we’re going to head on over and listen to Razwan’s question, but before we get to his question I do want to thank today’s sponsor, which is DesignCrowd.
+We're giving away a $1,000 gift card every day this week as a thank you and a lead-in to Episode 1000 where we have a very, very important announcement to make related to the future of this podcast.
+But for now, we're going to head on over and listen to Razwan's question.

 Now, here's today's question from Razwan.

 Razwan: Hey there, Pat.
 Hope you're doing well.
 I have a question for you about monetization.
 I go around visiting different restaurants about one to two times a week.
 When I visit, I log everything from how the food tastes to the atmosphere of the restaurant.
 I also take pictures of the food and then I post my thoughts and pictures onto Instagram and provide honest reviews.
 All the restaurants I visit are Halal-certified, so it's within a niche.
 I've been doing this for a little while.
 I've also built up an audience of about 500 people at the moment.
 My question: Is reviewing restaurants something monetizable?
 I've had the idea of adding recipes, but to be honest, I'm not the greatest at cooking, so personally for me that's not the best of ideas.
 I'd like to know, what do you think?

 Pat Flynn: Hey Razwan, thank you so much for the question today.
 I appreciate it.